-No dice: Steelers aren't at their best yet and they know it
+No dice: Steelers aren't at their best yet, and they know it

 Overall, the Steelers have to be pleased with a defense that's allowed just one passing touchdown through eight quarters.
 Consistent pressure with four primary rushers, coupled with the occasional timely linebacker or corner blitz, has prevented big gains for quarterbacks DeShone Kizer and Case Keenum, who was blitzed on one of his first 10 dropbacks.

-The next three quarterbacks on the schedule: Mike Glennon, Joe Flacco, Blake Bortles.
+The next three quarterbacks on the schedule: Mike Glennon, Joe Flacco and Blake Bortles.
 The true ability of this rebuilt defense won't show until the quality of opponent improves.
 But the start to the year couldn't be much better for this group.
 Young pass-rushers T.J.
 Watt and Bud Dupree have combined for three sacks in two games, while defensive end Cam Heyward looks to be in prime form.